Skip to Content

 An author discusses their abstract with other delegates.

-Take your time browsing the scientific findings of all 1,000+ original abstracts in the poster hall.
+Take your time browsing the scientific findings from hundreds of original abstracts on-demand in the e-poster hall.

 Oral Platform Presentations

-Hear short presentations of selected high-scoring posters on a given theme, with commentary by the authors and esteemed MDS faculty.
+Hear short presentations about selected high-scoring abstracts on a given theme, with commentary by the authors and leading experts.

 Publication and Online Viewing